ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

   <center><img src="{{ site.baseurl }}/img/tutheaderpandas.png" alt="Img"></center>
 </div>

-Welcome to this tutorial about doing data analysis with Python and the Pandas library.
-If you did the <a href="https://ourcodingclub.github.io/2018/01/26/python-intro.html" target="_blank">Introduction to Python tutorial</a>, you'll rememember we briefly looked at the Pandas package as a way of quickly loading a .csv file to extract some data.
-This tutorial looks at Pandas and the plotting package Matplotlib in some more depth.
+Welcome to this tutorial about data analysis with Python and the Pandas library.
+If you did the <a href="https://ourcodingclub.github.io/2018/01/26/python-intro.html" target="_blank">Introduction to Python tutorial</a>, you'll rememember we briefly looked at the `pandas` package as a way of quickly loading a `.csv` file to extract some data.
+This tutorial looks at `pandas` and the plotting package `matplotlib` in some more depth.

 ### Tutorial aims:

-#### <a href="#understanding">Understand what Pandas is</a>
+#### <a href="#understanding">1.
+Understand what Pandas is</a>

-#### <a href="#following">Ways of running Python and Pandas</a>
+#### <a href="#following">2.
+Ways of running Python and Pandas</a>

-#### <a href="#datastructures">Understanding the basic Pandas data structures</a>
+#### <a href="#datastructures">3.
+Understanding the basic Pandas data structures</a>

-#### <a href="#accessing">Learn how to acces data from a Pandas DataFrame</a>
+#### <a href="#accessing">4.
+Learn how to access data from a Pandas DataFrame</a>

-#### <a href="#filtering">Learn how to filter data in a Pandas DataFrame</a>
+#### <a href="#filtering">5.
+Learn how to filter data in a Pandas DataFrame</a>

-#### <a href="#sorting">Learn how to read and sort data from a file</a>
+#### <a href="#sorting">6.
+Learn how to read and sort data from a file</a>

-#### <a href="#matplotlib">Understand the basics of the matplotlib plotting package</a>
+#### <a href="#matplotlib">7.
+Understand the basics of the Matplotlib plotting package</a>

-#### <a href="#stats">Learn how to bring together other packages to enhance your plots</a>
+#### <a href="#stats">8.
+Learn how to bring together other packages to enhance your plots</a>

-#### <a href="#customise">Learn how to further customise the appearance of matplotlib plots</a>
+#### <a href="#customise">9.
+Learn how to further customise the appearance of matplotlib plots</a>

-#### <a href="#inspiration">Be inspired to experiment further with matplotlib!</a>
+#### <a href="#inspiration">10.
+Be inspired to experiment further with matplotlib!</a>

 <a name="understanding"></a>

-## What is pandas?
+## What is Pandas?

-Pandas is a package commonly used to deal with data analysis.
+`pandas` is a package commonly used to deal with data analysis.
 It simplifies the loading of data from external sources such as text files and databases, as well as providing ways of analysing and manipulating data once it is loaded into your computer.
-The features provided in pandas automate and simplify a lot of the commonly used tasks that would take many lines of code to write in the basic Python langauge.
+The features provided in `pandas` automate and simplify a lot of the common tasks that would take many lines of code to write in the basic Python langauge.

-_If you have used R's dataframes before, or the NumPy package in Python, you may find some similarities in the Python `pandas` package.
+_If you have used R's dataframes before, or the `numpy` package in Python, you may find some similarities in the Python `pandas` package.
 But if not, don't worry because this tutorial doesn't assume any knowledge of NumPy or R, only basic-level Python._

-Pandas is a hugely popular, and still growing, Python library used across a range of disciplines from environmental and climate science, through to social science, linguistics, biology, as well as a number of applications in industry such as data analytics, financial trading, and many others.
-In the Introuction to Python tutorial we had a look at how Python had grown rapidly in terms of users over the last decade or so, based on traffic to the StackOverflow question and answer site.
-A similar graph has been produced showing the growth of Pandas compared to some other Python software libraries!
+`pandas` is a hugely popular, and still growing, Python library used across a range of disciplines from environmental and climate science, through to social science, linguistics, biology, as well as a number of applications in industry such as data analytics, financial trading, and many others.
+In the <a href="https://ourcodingclub.github.io/2018/01/26/python-intro.html" target="_blank">Introduction to Python tutorial</a> we had a look at how Python had grown rapidly in terms of users over the last decade or so, based on traffic to the <a href="https://stackoverflow.com" target="_blank">StackOverflow</a> question and answer site.
+A similar graph has been produced showing the growth of `pandas` compared to some other Python software libraries!
 (Based on StackOverflow question views per month).

 <center><img src="{{ site.baseurl }}/img/python_pandas_growth.png" alt="Img" style="width: 1000px"></center>

 These graphs of course should be taken with a pinch of salt, as there is no agreed way of absolutely determing programming langauge and library popularity, but they are interesting to think about nonetheless.

-Pandas is best suited for structured, __labled__ data, in other words, tabular data, that has headings or names associated with each column of data.
+`pandas` is best suited for structured, __labelled__ data, in other words, tabular data, that has headings associated with each column of data.
 The <a href="https://pandas.pydata.org" target="_blank">official Pandas website</a> describes Pandas' data-handling strengths as:

-##### - Tabular data with heterogeneously-typed columns, as in an SQL table or Excel spreadsheet
+##### - Tabular data with heterogeneously-typed columns, as in an SQL table or Excel spreadsheet.
 ##### - Ordered and unordered (not necessarily fixed-frequency) time series data.
-##### - Arbitrary matrix data (homogeneously typed or heterogeneous) with row and column labels
+##### - Arbitrary matrix data (homogeneously typed or heterogeneous) with row and column labels.
 ##### - Any other form of observational / statistical data sets.
-The data actually need not be labeled at all to be placed into a pandas data structure
+The data actually need not be labelled at all to be placed into a `pandas` data structure.

-Some other important points to note about pandas are:
+Some other important points to note about `pandas` are:

 ##### - Pandas is __fast__.
 Python sometimes gets a bad rap for being a bit slow compared to 'compiled' languages such as C and Fortran.
 But deep down in the internals of Pandas, it is actually written in C, and so processing large datasets is no problem for Pandas.
 ##### - Pandas is a dependency of another library called `statsmodels`, making it an important part of the statistical computing ecosystem in Python.